superdev-1018/solidity-example/content/notes/understanding-data-science-tools-matplotlib.md

 Although, pretty visualizations are pleasing to the eye, as a data scientist it's more important to create visualizations which are meaningful and conveys the data accurately.

-With that said, you're now a single step closer to creating to creating wonderful plots using `Matplotlib`.
+With that said, you're now a single step closer to creating wonderful plots using `Matplotlib`.

 ### Resources